Al-Shagari/TImeStore-Free-Script/README.md

 In linux type " git clone https://github.com/Al-Shagari/TImeStore-Free-Script "

-In windows "Press Code < install zip"
+In windows "Press Code < Download zip"

 #The Script

-It is open source script

-The script is for teaching people how to code there first script
+it is command script that when u type "/gun" it will give you gun you can change it from the config